envision-projects/envision-projects.github.io/content/mechanical/walking-robot.md

 ![](/images/explanation.png)

-In this robot may notice that there are actually *two* crank-rocker mechanisms at work:
+In this robot, you may notice that there are actually *two* crank-rocker mechanisms at work:

 ![](/images/cr1.png)

 ![](/images/cr2.png)

 ## Design a Chassis